How to play Euromillions

 - Select 5 numbers ranged from 1 to 50

-- Select two lucky stars from 1 to 12.
+- Select 2 numbers as lucky stars from 1 to 12.

-As you can see on the top of this page you have the play area, you can see a line composed by 5 columns, each of this columns id a ticket that can be played.
-If you need more tickets, you can as many lines as you need.
-The more tickets you play the bigger your probabilities of winning are.
+As you can see on the top of this page you have the play area, you can see a line composed by 5 columns, each of this columns is a ticket that can be played.
+If you need more tickets, you can fill as many lines as you need.
+The more tickets you play the bigger your probabilities of winning.

 You can select your favourite numbers manually or use the lucky dip feature in order to select your numbers randomly.